cwchentw/coru/README.md

 * A C compiler that supports ANSI C
 * GNU Make

-We tested `lai` on Ubuntu 18.04 LTS, Amazon Linux and TrueOS.
-Among these OSes, Amazon Linux is largely RHEL or CentOS compatible while TrueOS is FreeBSD-based.
-It should work on any platform that owns a standard C compiler.
+We tested `lai` on several Unix or Unix-like systems

+* Ubuntu 18.04 LTS
+* Amazon Linux, largely RHEL or CentOS compatible
+* TrueOS, FreeBSD derivated
+* Solaris

-Currently, the Makefile in the project works with GNU Make.
+Currently, our Makefile works with GNU Make.
+On some Unix or Unix-like systems, use `gmake` instead of `make`.
 We may modify it for the compatibilities with other Make implementations.

 ## Supported Languages